Reconstructing complex states of a 20-qubit quantum simulator

 \subsection{Acknowledgments}

-K.M.K acknowledges the support provided by University of Calgary and Compute Canada (\url{www.computecanada.ca}) for High Performance Computing facilities.
+The scientific work was completed between 2019 and 2021.
+M.K.K. acknowledges the support provided by University of Calgary and Compute Canada (\url{www.computecanada.ca}) for High Performance Computing facilities.
 A.K.F. thanks the support of the RSF grant (19-71-10092).
 The Innsbruck team acknowledges support by the Austrian Science Fund (FWF), through the SFB BeyondC (FWF Project No.~F7109) and the Institut f\"ur Quanteninformation GmbH.
-We also acknowledge funding from the EU H2020-FETFLAG-2018-03 under Grant Agreement No.~820495, by the US Air Force Office of Scientific Research (AFOSR) via IOE Grant No.~FA9550-19-1-7044 LASCEM, and the European Union’s Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement No.~840450.
+We also acknowledge funding from the EU H2020-FETFLAG-2018-03 under Grant Agreement No.~820495 and the European Union’s Horizon 2020 research and innovation program under Grant Agreement No.~840450.